hlee131/todoer/README.md

 12. Better UX
     - automatically set navVisible to hidden after selecting new filter
     - newest items first instead of vice versa
+    - delete items (use @action decorator to create delete-all endpoint)
+13. Add Landing page for product.

 # Frameworks Used